 When it comes to location, the highest average paycheck ($102K annually) can be spotted in Kennett Square, Pa.; Byron, Ill. (approximately $92K), Philadelphia, Pa. ($90K), and Oswego, N.Y. (around $85K) are the next top-paying cities.
 Those interested in increasing earning potential should avoid the city of Oak Brook, Ill. — at $67K, salaries are some of the lowest in the country.
 Pay rates in the United States are highest in the state of New York, where they average to $106K per year.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of about $125K annually.
-A garden variety skill at Exelon Corporation is Microsoft Excel; slightly more than a fifth of Exelon Corporation's people use it regularly.
-Many workers usually know Project Management, Microsoft Office, and Engineering Design as well.
+The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of approximately $125K annually.
+A garden variety skill at Exelon Corporation is Microsoft Excel; close to one-fifth of Exelon Corporation's people use it regularly.
+Three more common skills are Project Management, Microsoft Office, and Engineering Design.

 Benefits and Perks

 Paid time off is scarce, with only about 37 percent receiving paid vacation and close to one-fourth of workers receiving sick leave.
 With an eye toward the future, Exelon Corporation offers several choices in retirement planning such as a 401(k) plan and a company pension plan.
 The vast majority of survey participants have health insurance, and benefits for most employees also include dental insurance.
 The company also dishes out perks such as tuition reimbursement, a stock purchase plan, and life insurance.